lorenzo-rovigatti/be-lazy/bash.md

 The `-Y` switch passed to `ssh` enables X11 forwarding.
 In other words, makes it possible to remotely open applications that have X11-compatible graphical interfaces (*e.g.* plotting tools).

-If called without arguments, `alias` prints a list of the currently-defined aliases. `unalias` removes a previously-set alias.
+If called without arguments, `alias` prints a list of the currently-defined aliases. `unalias` can be used to remove a previously-set alias.
 By default, once an alias has been defined, it will live till it is unaliased or the terminal it was defined in is closed.
 In order to make an alias permanent, put its definition in the `.bashrc` or `.bash_profile` files in your home folder.
 See [.bashrc](#making-things-permanent-.bashrc) for more details.

 ## ~~Making things permanent: .bashrc~~